awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 set(COMPONENT_PRIV_REQUIRES lwip)
 ```

 Then, in the top level `CMakeLists.txt` file, you tell ESP\-IDF where to find these components\.
-Insert the following lines anywhere before `add_subdirectory(amazon-freertos)`:
+Insert the following lines anywhere before `add_subdirectory(freertos)`:

 ```
 # Add some extra components.
-IDF_EXTRA_COMPONENT_DIRS is an variable used by ESP-IDF
+IDF_EXTRA_COMPONENT_DIRS is a variable used by ESP-IDF
 # to collect extra components.
 get_filename_component(
     EXTRA_COMPONENT_DIRS